mahfuzalhasan/local-attention-model/README.md

 # To check MultiScale Attention
 - go to: ./models/encoders.<br/>
 - run python3 dual_segformer.py.
 It will run multiscale attention only (check **main** section).
 If you want to compare the output with Attention, call Attention too.<br/>
 - to check how an input is modified by the whole Dual_Segformer Network, pass the input through that.
-You just need to change in the **main** section<br/>
+You just need to change in the **main** section of *dual_segformer.py*<br/>

 ## Acknowledgement